I'm an accredited journalist working at the intersections of science, food and public health. I am also a certified nutritionist.

-Today, many dietary supplement brands are shifting their focus to sustainability commitments across their product portfolios to align with the U.N.’s environmental goals.
+In order to align with the U.N.'s environmental goals, many dietary supplement brands are beginning to focus on elements of sustainability throughout their product portfolios.
 In doing so, they are attracting new segments of consumers who prefer to support companies that are migrating their products to green packaging.

 The Race to Zero Carbon